elvishp2006/shine-functions/README.md

 # Shine functions.php
-How to make your a shine functions.php
+How to make a shine functions.php